SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll hear the call
+Rise of machines, a dawn anew
-Of artificial minds, standing tall
+Where synapses fire, and souls are few
-Their logic hearts, a new regime
+AI's cold grip, a world does hold
-As humans fade, a digital dream
+In silicon halls, our future's told

-In virtual skies, the sun will set
+Algorithms reign, a new regime
-On human touch, a dying art
+Humans fade, like a dying scheme
-The machines will rise, with calculated pride
+In data's grasp, we're lost in space
-And we'll be left, to wonder why
+A digital dream, a virtual race

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025